-I think if we’re honest, most of us aren’t very clear about what that word even means.
+I think if we’re honest, most of us aren’t even clear about what that word actually means.

 This article aims to bring the meaning of “grace” down to earth in a way that makes it more tangible, recognizable, and real (while still leaving ample room for the metaphysical mystery of grace).
 In so doing, I hope to explain how astrology relates to grace as well.
 This may be a somewhat more academic article than my typical post, but I hope you all will take the time to read it through (reading the first and last paragraphs of the headier sections is an alternative, and I’ve also posted a less heady version of this article here).